TerraCo89/mcp-server-github-projects/README.md

-# MCP Server for GitHub Projects
+# MCP Server GitHub Projects

-A Model Context Protocol server for interacting with GitHub Projects API.
+A Model Context Protocol server implementation for the GitHub Projects API.
+This package provides operations for managing GitHub Project views, priorities, dependencies, and metrics.

 ## Installation